Skip to Content

 Cons of Inside

 • If your German Shepherd puppy is impatient and super inquisitive, he might start chewing on furniture, the carpet, or other items.
-Make sure you leave him enough chew toys to play with, but it will be inevitable sometimes.
-GSDs become upset and bored, but they also get stressed because they don’t know where you are, especially if you leave them for too long.
+Ensure you leave him enough chew toys to play with, but it will sometimes be inevitable.
+GSDs become upset and bored but also get stressed because they don’t know where you are, especially if you leave them for too long.

 • Leaving your German Shepherd alone is not a good idea if you live in an apartment.
-Although GSDs can live in apartments they need to be exercised frequently throughout the day.
-As large energetic dogs need an appropriate amount of space to feel comfortable.
+Although GSDs can live in apartments, they must be exercised frequently throughout the day.
+Large, energetic dogs need an appropriate amount of space to feel comfortable.
 They could excessively bark or howl if they become distressed or separation anxiety sets in.
 This could not only lead to noise complaints but can have serious health implications for your dog.

 Pros of Outside